Bristol International Exhibition

 The Bristol International Exhibition was held on Ashton Meadows in the Bower Ashton area of Bristol, England in 1914.
 The exhibition which had been planned since 1912 was a commercial venture and not fully supported by the civic dignitaries of the city which caused difficulties raising the funds needed.
 Most of the construction of the venues was from wooden frames covered by plasterboard and occurred in just 2 months prior to opening.
 It opened on 28 May 1914 was closed on 6 June.
 Further funding was raised and the exhibition reopened, but continued to struggle with lower than expected attendance and, following several court hearings, finally closed on 15 August just after the outbreak of World War I.

 The site covered 30 acre next to the River Avon and was served by two railway stations.
 The venues included: an International Pavilion and a concert hall, a replica of Bristol Castle, a representation of "Old Plymouth" with a replica of the Revenge and the Dominions Pavilion.
 Other attractions included a Scenic Railway roller coaster and buildings representing "Shakespeare's England".
 The entire site was lit by electric lighting including the Pageant Ground which had a grandstand holding 4,000 people.

 After the premature closure of the exhibition the site was used, until 1919, as barracks for The Gloucestershire Regiment.
 Some buildings became warehouses after the troops left but all had been demolished before World War II when the site was again used for troops and then squatters housing.
 There are no structures on the site which is now used for allotments, a cricket club and the horse and dog section of Avon and Somerset Constabulary.
+In 2022 construction started on housing on part of the site.